 Then there are “non-commercial” cinemas.
 The term “non-commercial” here is a marketing catchphrase because most of the movies shown there are made with having profit in mind, some even Hollywood production.
 However the repertoire of these cinemas largely differ from the mainstream multiplexes with an emphasis European and less famous movies shown.
 Old movies also get screenings there.
 The quality of both video and sound is usually low but tickets also cost somewhat less.
 Among such cinemas there are Pasaka and Skalvija in Vilnius.

 The local film industry has made a spectacular comeback in 2010s.
-There is no Villywood but at least one Lithuanian movie is screened in cinemas at any given time, mostly with English subtitles.
+There is no Villywood but at least one Lithuanian movie is screened in cinemas at any given time, many with English subtitles.
 Lithuanian movie industry looked at Hollywood for inspiration and is now able to make profits through lower budgets and some state funding (but this does not mean bad quality).
+By 2014 Lithuanian movies captured 23% of the local box office, surpassing the European average.

 The Lithuanian cinema comeback was preceded by TV series comeback in 2000s, mostly telenovellas aimed at women.
 Despite their local success, both Lithuanian TV series and movies have failed to attract global audiences so far.
 While Oscars, Golden Globes and Palme d'Ors are still out of reach the local "Sidabrinė gervė" (Silver crane) award gained prominence.